 Gold open access fees

-Gold open access fees or article processing charges (APCs) may be charged by publishers to publish research outputs in their journals.
-The Library research services team manages the University's open access funds for papers supported by members of the Charity Open Access Fund (COAF): Bloodwise, British Heart Foundation, Cancer Research UK, Parkinson’s UK, Versus Arthritis; Wellcome Trust and UK Research and Innovation (UKRI).
+Gold open access fees or article processing charges (APCs) may be charged by publishers to publish research outputs immediately open access in their journals.
+The Library research services team manages the research funder open access block grants awarded to the University of Leicester.
+Open access block grant funds currently available to grant holders are: British Heart Foundation, Cancer Research UK, UK Research and Innovation (UKRI), and the Wellcome Trust.